Webtester8/scavenger/README.md

 # Scavenger
 Scavenger is an application used for brute forcing directories very fast with big lists to use.
-It uses the threads in your computer to divy up your Word list then it brute forces.
+It uses the threads in your computer to divy up your Word list then it brute forces.It is *Highly Recommended* that you use your own Word list since the included word list is an example word list used to test the program.

 ## Install
 Unfortunately, it isn't all that easy right now to download and use since it is still under major development.